-To ensure plant reliability while providing IR response, the testing period shall continue for one month or until at least two frequency incidents have occurred if this is longer than one month.
+To ensure plant reliability while providing IR response, the testing period shall continue for atleast one week.
+For certification, atleast two frequency incidents are required.
+If two frequency incidents haven't occurred during the week, the test can be rescheduled to another week agreed between SO and the service provider.
 Testing may occur during commissioning, provided the 4-second metering is received by EMS.